mattvenn/minecraft-pi/big-buildings/big-buildings.md

     mc.setBlocks(-4,1,-4,4,2,4,7)
     ...

 Can you see a pattern in the X, Y and Z numbers?
-Because there is a simple pattern, we can save time, or build bigger pyramids by using a loop:
+Because there is a simple pattern, you can save time, or build bigger pyramids by using a loop:

 ~~~ { .python }
 width = 5